6192-sp24/fpga_test_reference/README.md

 You can see the samples from connectal for other C to bluespec/FPGA interfaces.
 Make sure your C code does not run for ever or it will be a pain to kill

+Look at how the interfaces are working in Echo.bsv, top_bsv.bsv, and test_echo.c.

 Let us know if you have questions :)

 # Debugging....